September 25, 2017

 DS+R Launches New, Vastly Improved Website

-The firm's old website was notoriously difficult to use.
-The overhaul presents an easier experience for visitors.
+The firm’s old website was notoriously difficult to use, though the overhaul with design firms Bengler and NODE Berlin Oslo presents a new, easier experience for visitors.

 Diller Scofidio + Renfro (DS+R) is renowned for its daring architecture (see: the Roy and Diana Vagelos Education Center, opened in 2016).
 When it came to its website, however, the firm failed to translate that adventurousness online.
 Thankfully, that site has just been retired and replaced with a new design the architects developed in collaboration with the design firms Bengler and NODE Berlin Oslo.
 (Bengler and NODE designed OMA’s website in 2016.)